Globus pharyngeus

-Globus pharyngeus (also termed globus sensation) is the persistent but painless sensation of having a pill, food bolus, or some other sort of obstruction in the throat when there is none.
+Globus pharyngeus (also termed globus pharyngis, globus hystericus, or globus sensation) is the persistent but painless sensation of having a pill, food bolus, or some other sort of obstruction in the throat when there is none.
 Swallowing is typically performed normally, so it is not a true case of dysphagia, but it can become quite irritating.
 It is common, with 22–45% of people experiencing it at least once in their lifetime.

 Causes

 The "lump in the throat" sensation that characterizes globus pharyngis is often caused by inflammation of one or more parts of the throat, such as the larynx or hypopharynx, due to cricopharyngeal spasm, gastroesophageal reflux (GERD), or laryngopharyngeal reflux.

 In some cases the cause is unknown and symptoms may be attributed to a psychogenic cause i.e. a somatoform or anxiety disorder.
 It has been recognised as a symptom of depression, which responds to anti-depressive treatment.

 The results of recent studies have strongly suggested that GERD is a major cause of globus, though this remains under considerable debate.

 A less common cause, distinguished by a "lump in the throat" accompanied with clicking sensation and no pain when swallowing, may be due to thyroid-cartilage rubbing against anomalous asymmetrical laryngeal anatomy e.g. the superior cornu abrading against the thyroid lamina, surgically trimming the offending thyroid-cartilage provides immediate relief in all cases.
 However this cause is frequently misdiagnosed, despite requiring a simple clinical examination involving careful palpation of the neck side to side which elicits the same click sensation (laryngeal crepitus) and pain as when swallowing, most cases are due to prior trauma to the neck.
 High resolution computed tomographic (CT) or MRI scan of the larynx is usually required to fully understand the anomalous laryngeal anatomy.
 Anterior displacement of the thyroid ala on the affected side while swallowing can help resolve symptoms.
 Other anomalous laryngeal anatomy with the potential to cause the globus sensation include thyroid nodules or parathyroid adenomas.